LOGGING CAMPS AND SAWMILLS

 Cut and Run- Loggin Off the Big Woods- page 11

 “A crew was gathered up and the cutting and skidding of logs could begin in the fall before the freeze-up.
 Sleigh roads were started by “swampers” who worked with axe and grub hoe.
 Logs were decked with a team of horses and a “jammer,” usually an a-frame jammer with a double line, but sometimes with a more dangerous and less efficient single line.
 Men worked with a crosscut saw and aces, falling timber and bucking or cutting the logs to length.
 Sometimes, there were three men working together, with two men sawing and the third limbing with an axe.
 These were considered top men in the logging camp pecking order.
-It took skill and muscle to be a good sawyer.
-Skill in being able to fall timber efficiently and put trees where you wanted themand skill in staying alive.
-There are plenty of unskilled woodsmen in unmarked graves who didn’t’ pay attention to falling limbs that plummet from the sky, heavy end down like a dark, and with enough force to cave in the thickest skull.
+It took skill and muscle to be a good sawer.
+Skill in being able to fall timber efficiently and put trees where you wanted them and skill in staying alive.
+There are plenty of unskilled woodsmen in unmarked graves who didn’t pay attention to falling limbs that plummet from the sky, heavy end down like a dart, and with enough force to cave in the thickest skull.
 Men who pulled crosscut saws six days a week built up huge muscles in their shoulders.”